cmlburnett/pyrtl433net/README.md

 The problem being solved is the need to have multiple SDR's around the house to receive sensors distributed around the house.
 Due to walls, dirt, etc not all sensors can be within range of a single radio.
 This, thus, poses a logistic problem of having a pool of sensors and need for multiple radios that WILL have overlap.
-One way to solve this is to filter sensors on each radio, another way is to poool all packets to a single location and deal with duplicate packets.
+One way to solve this is to filter sensors on each radio, another way is to pool all packets to a single location and deal with duplicate packets.

 A Raspberry Pi (either a 3/4/5/etc or a Pi Zero W or whatever) using a USB-based SDR is in the range of $50-75 so having a few of these to adequately cover all sensors is doable.

-This would also permit large area coverage provided you have ethernet or wifi coverage (ie, a shed that is 100 yards away but has point-to-point wifi bridge) without having to have ISM-banded sensors needing signal boosters.
+This would also permit large area coverage provided you have ethernet or wifi coverage (ie, a shed that is 300 yards away but has point-to-point wifi bridge) without having to have anything special with the ISM-banded sensors.

 # Installation